Feeding the Hard Keeper

 My go-to foods

-To help put weight on a horse, my go-to food is stabilized rice bran.
+To help put weight on a hard keeper horse, my go-to food is stabilized rice bran.
 Stabilized rice bran is the outer brown layer of the rice kernel.
 It provides an excellent fat source for horses, consisting of 20-25% fat, and is as readily digestible as corn oil.
 Typically, stabilized rice bran is 15% protein, but it is also high in NSC (non-structural carbohydrates) at 26%, so not a good choice for metabolic horses such as those with Cushing’s Disease.
 Stabilized rice bran is high in phosphorus, so it is important that it be combined with a high-calcium food like alfalfa.
 Timothy can also be a good source of calcium although without the levels that alfalfa has.
 As a matter of course, having your hay analyzed is important, so that you know how much protein, NSC, fiber, vitamin E, and macro- and micro-minerals your hay contains.

 Rice bran is commonly sourced from genetically modified rice, not non-GMO, so it’s important to check with the company beforehand to know which it is.
 New Country Organics does have organic rice bran, which I have used for several years and the horses love.
 The other product I really recommend is Renew Gold, because the rice bran is non-GMO and grown in California, which has one of the lowest arsenic levels in the US.
 Arsenic has two chemical forms: inorganic and organic.
 Organic arsenic is less toxic than inorganic arsenic, the latter of which has become a world-wide problem.
 Surprisingly, China exports rice with some of the world’s lowest inorganic arsenic levels.
 In the US, the highest amounts are found in rice from Texas, Mississippi, Arkansas, and Louisiana.